DanBesu/FaceRecognitionApp-frontend/README.md

-# Face Recognition - React Web Application (just the frontend)
+# Face Recognition - React Web Application (the frontend)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).